The Line (2022 film): Reception

+Critical response

-On Rotten Tomatoes, the film holds an approval rating of 63% based on 8 reviews, with an average rating of 5.7/10.
-According to Metacritic, which assigned a weighted average score of 62 out of 100 based on 4 critics, the film received "generally favorable reviews".
+The Line received an average rating of 3.4 out of 5 stars on the French website AlloCiné, based on 22 reviews.
+On Rotten Tomatoes, the film holds an approval rating of 60% based on 15 reviews, with an average rating of 5.6/10.
+According to Metacritic, which assigned a weighted average score of 60 out of 100 based on 6 critics, the film received "generally favorable" reviews.

 Peter Bradshaw of The Guardian gave the film four out of five stars, praising the lead performances of Blanchoud and Bruni-Tedeschi.
 Anna Smith of Deadline Hollywood called it an "arresting story of familial disharmony that's distinctive both visually and thematically."
 The Hollywood Reporter's Jordan Mintzer praised the cast performance and direction, but lamented that the film "explores the tense and thorny nature of blood ties without ever delving into the psychology of it all, often leaving us in the dark as to why the characters behave the way they do."
 Variety's Peter Debruge deemed Blanchoud's performance to be the foundation of the film's impactfulness and praised the film's "downright radical" narrative for "[rejecting] aggression as an acceptable means of resolving problems".